-Trim ends, then cut roll crosswise into twelve 1 1/2-inch-thick rounds with a serrated knife.
+Using a serrated knife, trim ends and then cut roll crosswise into twelve 1 1/2-inch-thick rounds.
 Arrange, cut-sides up, in prepared dish; cover with plastic wrap.
 Refrigerate at least 8 hours, or overnight.

 4. Bake and Glaze

-For more uncontested crowd-pleasers, give these fillings and toppings a whirl.
+For more uncontested crowd-pleasers, give these two recipes a whirl.

 Use the same cinnamon roll dough to make these pull-apart rolls with a filling of apple butter, currants or raisins, and chopped, toasted pecans.
 They're formed in 2 x 8-inch cake pans, rather than in a baking dish used for the cinnamon buns, and finished with a drizzle of an easy glaze that's made with light-brown sugar, butter, apple butter, and water.